Era 1: Background and release

-The "Era 1" title was coined by Petras in a 2019 tweet following the release of the last three singles, declaring the project as "complete".
-Petras also described the project as a "full rainbow", in reference to all the single covers utilizing a gradient of colors, and wished to complete "Era 1" before releasing her debut mixtape, Clarity.
-To coincide with the release of Clarity, Petras embarked on the Broken Tour in 2019, which also included the majority of "Era 1" on its setlist.

-"I Don't Want It at All" was the first single from the project, released on 1 August 2017; a music video co-starring Paris Hilton was released on 30 October 2017.
+"I Don't Want It at All" was the first single, released on 1 August 2017; a music video co-starring Paris Hilton was released on 30 October 2017.
 The second and third singles, "Hills" and "Hillside Boys", were released on 22 September 2017.
 The fourth single, "Slow It Down", was released on 10 November 2017.
 The fifth single, "Faded", was released on 15 December 2017, and a music video was released on 25 January 2018.
 The sixth single, "Heart to Break" was released on 14 February 2018, and a music video was released on 26 April 2018.
 The seventh single, "Can't Do Better", was released on 8 June 2018.
 The eighth single, "All the Time", was released on 24 August 2018.
 The ninth to eleventh singles, "1, 2, 3 Dayz Up", "Homework" and "If U Think About Me...", were released on 7 February 2019, marking the final releases from the project.

+Petras described the project as a "full rainbow", in reference to all the single covers utilizing a gradient of colors, and wished to complete "Era 1" before releasing her debut mixtape, Clarity.
+To coincide with the release of Clarity, Petras embarked on the Broken Tour in 2019, which also included the majority of "Era 1" on its setlist.

-In 2022, following the inclusion of "Can't Do Better" in season 1 of the TV series The Summer I Turned Pretty, Universal Music Group released a compilation entitled The Summer I Couldn't Do Better onto streaming platforms on 4 August 2022, containing all eleven singles in release order, though this compilation was delisted shortly afterwards.
+In 2022, following the inclusion of "Can't Do Better" in season 1 of the TV series The Summer I Turned Pretty, Universal Music Group released the compilation onto streaming platforms on 4 August 2022, containing all eleven singles in release order, though this compilation was delisted shortly afterwards.

 Critical reception

-"I Don't Want It at All"

-AllMusic called the song an "'80s-infused dance-pop tune".
-Galore magazine said it was a "bratty banger", while Entertainment Weekly described it as a "shop-'till-you-drop-anthem".
-Bakersfield.com labeled the track a "21st-century pop update of Madonna's 'Material Girl'".
-Noisey writer Colin Joyce called the song a "glitzy paean to consumerist excess".

-Billboard ranked the single as the second best Era 1 single, noting: "From the effortlessly cool, synth-heavy intro to the song's bratty lyricism, Petras separated herself from her pop peers by dreaming up an expensive fantasy in this escapist jam."

-"Heart to Break"

-Billboard ranked the single as the best Era 1 single, calling it "a master class" and pointing out that "if this is the quality of pop music she’s able to serve up so early in her career, we’re going to be paying attention to Petras for years to come".